xiix0/scam/README.md

-Q:	What do you say to a New Yorker with a job?
+Q:	Why don't lawyers go to the beach?
-A:	Big Mac, fries and a Coke, please!
+A:	The cats keep trying to bury them.